telefonicaid/fiware-orion/doc/manuals/user/walkthrough_apiv1.md

 -   update Room1 pressure to 765: you will get a notification with the current value of Room1 temperature (27)
--   update Room1 pressure to 765: nothing happens, as the broker is clever enough to know that the previous value to the updateContext request was also 765 so no actual update have occurred and consequently no notification is sent.
+-   update Room1 pressure to 765: nothing happens, as the broker is clever enough to know that the value previous to the updateContext request was also 765 so no actual update has occurred and consequently no notification is sent.
 -   update Room2 pressure to 740: nothing happens, as the subscription is for Room1, not Room2.